 Conversely, executives offer varying interpretations of the Metaverse, both in terms of its technological implications and the potential impact on business.
-Some view it as "a world that speaks a gaming language and communicates with the youngest generation" (Informant I), while others see it as a "branding environment [...] that can provide both reputational and real economic value" (Informant F) or "a set of immersive creative worlds that are contextually very beautiful and able to narrate the history of the brand" (Informant B) that might "evolve the traditional clienteling" (Informant E) in a context that "is very attentive to respect its brand equity and heritage and often must refrain from too dynamic test and learn approaches, typical of other related sectors" (Informant E).
+Some view it as "a world that speaks a gaming language and communicates with the youngest generation" (Informant I), or as "a virtual world that is bringing people from same or different communities with one another, and that is allowing them to behave, interact, exchange" (Informant P), while others see it as a "branding environment [...] that can provide both reputational and real economic value" (Informant F) or "a set of immersive creative worlds that are contextually very beautiful and able to narrate the history of the brand" (Informant B) that might "evolve the traditional clienteling" (Informant E) in a context that "is very attentive to respect its brand equity and heritage and often must refrain from too dynamic test and learn approaches, typical of other related sectors" (Informant E).
 Or even "being a different way humans can interact among themselves in a different way from traditional ones, it generate new ways where people can socialize, collaborate, play, and buy in a virtual 3D space" (Informant L).
-Simultaneously, some managers remain dubious about the positive impact of the Metaverse in luxury, citing general skepticism and refraining from adopting it ("The Metaverse is not our priority", Informant A; "We are not into Metaverse", Informant Q), confining it into "a pure novel channel of communication without clear impact" (Informant N) or "irrelevant if only adds a layer of interaction with the client, without a strong technological backing in the development and systematization of product images and information" (Informant E).
+Simultaneously, some managers remain dubious about the positive impact of the Metaverse in luxury, citing general skepticism ("At the moment on Metaverse I can tell you it's still in its infancy.
+It will drastically it will undergo under drastic changes.
+But I don't know what the end result will look like and probably nobody knows, we have to all shape it"; Informant P) and refraining from adopting it ("The Metaverse is not our priority", Informant A; "We are not into Metaverse", Informant Q), confining it into "a pure novel channel of communication without clear impact" (Informant N) or "irrelevant if only adds a layer of interaction with the client, without a strong technological backing in the development and systematization of product images and information" (Informant E).
 If not properly executed, some view it as a potential weakening factor of brand DNA, expressing concern about the risk "of confining ourselves to this digital realm."
 For them, "[...] a complete digital experience without a corresponding tactile counterpart holds no significance" (as emphasized by Informant H), or "if not well executed might hamper the uniqueness of luxury customer experience" (Informant E).

 As much of current managerial perspective and extant research has remained ambiguous to how the Metaverse can convey luxury attributes and ultimately generate value for those companies, a set of specific research gap might be identitifed to support the development of an integrated framework on "How Metaverse Boosts Luxury Brand Value Creation".
 Specifically, (a) Which Metaverse technologies are more (less) useful in elevating traditional and novel luxury attributes, (b) How companies might use these Metaverse technologies to expand access, increase engagement, affect and release value to different stakeholders, encompassing customers, employees, investors, suppliers and, as a consequence, (c) Why the Metaverse might be a game changer in helping luxury brands building a sustainable competitive advatange and in achieving their strategic objectives.

-This paper addresses these uncertainties utilizing a discovery-oriented approach (Muninger, Hammedi and Mahr, 2019) through a set of in-depth interviews to top executives in the luxury industry.
+This paper addresses these uncertainties utilizing a discovery-oriented approach (Muninger, Hammedi & Mahr, 2019) through a set of in-depth interviews to top executives in the luxury industry.
 Accordingly, the authors present a theoretical framework that links investments in Metaverse Technologies with customers' perception of luxury attributes, the positive influence across a wide spectrum of stakeholders and strategic objectives.